jonbeckett/jonbeckett.github.io/_posts/2024-11-10-its-been-a-few-days.md

 ---
-title: It�s been a few days
+title: It's been a few days
 tags:
   - Life
 ---